dad2jrn/password_generator/README.md

 The word is then modified to be alphanumeric as well as ensuring it has at least two (2) special characters and two (2) numbers.

 ### TODO:
-- add uppercase to the password generated.
+- Add capability to generate a new password without having to re-run the app.

 ## Prerequisites
 Python 3.7 or higher